Kalindi-/drawing_days/README.md

 - show it with colors on the page.

 Future maybe:
-	more dates, more locations
+	more dates - more locations,
-	twiglight accurate
+	twiglight accurate,
-	daylight savings fix
+	daylight savings fix,
 	put it actually online